nz-trust-framework/DISTF-reference-architecture/ARF.md

 The choice of authentication service (and its authenticators) is an important design consideration for a facilitation service (for instance, digital wallet) given the level of assurance it provides to both credential services issuing credentials, and to relying parties needing to trust that the user of the credential is the person the credential was issued to.

-> ##### :computer: Example: Online Age Verification
+> :computer: **Example: Online Age Verification**
 >
 > An online gambling website wants to restrict access to users over the age of 18.
 To do this, it implements online age verification, allowing users to present accredited digital credentials as evidence of age.
 >
 >The website accepts the remote presentation of any accredited digital credential that can demonstrate age eligibility.
-However, the website will need to consider the strength of the authenticator attached to the credential given the presentation is remote.
+However, the website will need to consider the strength of the authenticator of the wallet/credential given the presentation is being made remotely.
 >
 >- **Accept knowledge based authenticators**
   This option provides *some* assurance that the credential belongs to the user.
-However, it is vulnerable to misuse — such as a teenager accessing a parent's wallet using a known PIN and shared device.
+However, it is vulnerable to misuse such as a teenager accessing a parent's wallet using a known PIN.
 >
 >- **Require biometric based authenticators**
   This provides *strong* assurance that the credential is being presented by the legitimate user, as biometric methods like fingerprint or facial recognition are difficult to fake.
-However, not all wallets or devices support biometrics, which may limit accessibility.
+However, not all wallets or devices support biometrics, which may limit accessibility and multiple biometrics may be enrolled in the device.
 >
 >- **Independently match biometric data**
   The website could request the credential’s portrait during presentation and independently verify it using a real-time online biometric confirmation (e.g., facial match).
 This provides *very strong* assurance but involves significant technical and privacy overhead, and may create barriers and resistance for users.